GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ### Attestor Project
-We will base our setup in this document but will use just one project to hold the attestor, attestations and keys in Cloud KMS so we will provide the instructions here that are a little bit different from the referred link.
+We will base our setup in [this](https://cloud.google.com/binary-authorization/docs/multi-project-setup-cli) document but will use just one project to hold the attestor, attestations and keys in Cloud KMS so we will provide the instructions here that are a little bit different from the referred link.

-So, let's do it, assuming your gcloud is already authenticated:
+So, let's do it, assuming your gcloud is already authenticated, create the following environment vars:

     ATTESTOR_PROJECT_ID=<ATTESTOR PROJECT ID>
     ATTESTOR_PROJECT_NUMBER=$(gcloud projects describe "${ATTESTOR_PROJECT_ID}" --format="value(projectNumber)")
     ATTESTOR_SERVICE_ACCOUNT="service-${ATTESTOR_PROJECT_NUMBER}@gcp-sa-binaryauthorization.iam.gserviceaccount.com"

+Now run the following commands:

     gcloud config set project ${ATTESTOR_PROJECT_ID}
     gcloud services --project=${ATTESTOR_PROJECT_ID} \